Factbox: Financial wrongdoing allegations against Carlos Ghosn

 The compensation packages for Ghosn, one of the most celebrated and well-paid leaders in the global auto industry, have been a sore point among investors of the Renault-Nissan alliance which he helped launch in 1999.

-The scandal came after Ghosn narrowly won a shareholder vote at Renault over his 7.4 million euro (£6.32 million) pay package for 2017.
+The scandal came after Ghosn narrowly won a shareholder vote at Renault (RENA.PA) over his 7.4 million euro (£6.32 million) pay package for 2017.
 He had lost the vote in 2016.

 The following are allegations made by Nissan and the media.
 There has been no public comment from Ghosn on the allegations, and Reuters could not contact him or his lawyers for comments.